E.Y.E.: Divine Cybermancy: Headquarters and equipment

 Many between-mission scenes take place in the Temple, an elaborate and vast futuristic structure that serves as headquarters to the E.Y.E. organization.
 New weapons and technologies can be purchased here using Brouzouf, the game's form of currency, which is earned by killing enemies, completing objectives, or hacking bank terminals.
 The Temple also contains many characters to speak to, a training room for testing weapons, multiple mobile armories where the player's currently available equipment can be loaded and armor changed, a medical section where new cybernetic abilities can be purchased, and an archive room where the history of the in-game universe can be learned through the use of data terminals, and where new psionic powers can be purchased.
 The Temple also features an armory where new weapons can be bought, which can then be equipped using the mobile armories.
 The Temple can be accessed at any time by choosing the Temple option at the game's loading screen, or in the escape menu, which pauses the current mission.
 Side missions can be acquired from Temple guard at its entrance, or the player can simply take a Temple exit to enter the local streets and see randomly generated objectives, battle various enemies, hack bank terminals, etc., to earn Brouzouf and experience, and to find new technologies.

 The player loads out prior to missions at mobile armories, choosing armor and a variety of weapons.
-Melee weapons generally consist of different types of Samurai blade weapons.
-Ranged weapons consist of traditional firearms from handgun, shotgun, assault, submachine, heavy machine, and sniper classes, some of which have varying wall-penetrating values.
-Grenades and automated drone robots are also available.
-Ammunition clips are unlimited when at a mobile armory.
+Melee weapons generally consist of different types of samurai blades.
+Ranged weapons consist of traditional firearms, including handgun, shotgun, assault rifle, submachine gun, machine gun, and sniper rifle-wielding classes, some of which have varying wall-penetrating values.
+Grenades and automated drones are also available.
+Ammunition are unlimited when at a mobile armory.
 All items must be placed in inventory slots that are divided into groupings for each area on the player where they are to be stored.
 As a unique gameplay mechanic, all equipment carried causes a weight disadvantage, termed a "malus" in-game, as does the armor type chosen (light, medium, or heavy).
 The total weight malus is shown in the player's stats screen as a percentage; weightier characters move slower, create more noise when moving, and incur more damage from long falls.